jameswquinn/webpack-preact-jest-app/Production-Level Project Setup Guide.md

 - `webpack.common.js`: Contains common configuration for both development and production.
 - `webpack.dev.js`: Development-specific configuration.
 - `webpack.prod.js`: Production-specific configuration with optimizations.

-### Environment Variables
-The project uses `dotenv-webpack` to handle environment variables.
-Make sure to set up your `.env.development` and `.env.production` files with the necessary variables.

 ### Deployment
 The project includes a `vercel.json` file for easy deployment to Vercel.
 You can deploy by running `npm run deploy` after setting up the Vercel CLI.